 There are many risks involved in the investment of Sprott Physical Uranium Trust.
 There is an opportunity to lose money in this investment if you don’t know how the investment is managed.
 Its risks are detailed in its Prospectus and Management Information Circular.
 Consequently, you should read these documents carefully.

 Other stock to consider is Western Uranium & Vanadium.
 This company is a small-cap stock with high upside potential.
 Its share price is low and it is still developing an open vanadium mine.
 Its upside potential is attractive if it can realize its goals.
 In the meantime, investors should be cautious and manage risk in order to avoid losing their money.

 The Global X Uranium ETF is another option to consider.
 Its holdings are older but it offers better liquidity.
-Click here to see a full-page chart of this ETF.
-A uranium ETF can be a great buy for investors who want to invest in uranium.

 Other options to consider include Encore Energy Corp.
 (ENCN: ENE), which has a 40% stake in Group 11.
 Group 11 has an experimental technology for gold extraction that could revolutionize the industry and is planning to apply it to ISR mining.
 It also has a small but promising uranium portfolio in the southwest U.S. The company is following the same strategy as Energy Metals, buying quality assets at low costs for shareholders.